kpind-aarhus/murder_cases_in_viborg_landsting/README.md

 The JSON files also needed some manipulation to avoid empty case numbers in the first case after each date change.
 The uploaded JSON files are not the raw output from the HTML to JSON script.

 ## Case extractor
-The keywords to extract are found in the CSV-file.
+The keywords to extract are found in the CSV-file, but for the sake of simplicity they are hardcoded as a list in the extractor.
+The keywords were found with the help of running the HTML files through Voyant.